cloudfoundry/cfar-proposals/Proposal Using Github Issues Workflow/README.md

 * Open an issue for a new proposal
 * Select custom template "Runtime proposal"
 * Update with content
-* As proposal cycles through different status, please update issue.
+* As proposal cycles through different status, please update issue to reflect accurate status
 * Close issue with relevant information (github link or reason for obsolete)